jake-bickle/Arachnid/README.md

 * Uses no delay when crawling unless otherwise specified in robots.txt

 ### Other Predefined Scan Types
-To help make this tool more useful, there are also two other preconfigured scan types that you can make use of: stealth and aggressive scans.
+To help make this tool more useful, there are a few other preconfigured scan types that you can make use of.

 **Stealth scan**
 ```